uQr/cordova-docs/DPS_test/articles/getting-started/create-first-app-using-vs-tools-apache-cordova.md

  * If you target iOS or Android versions before 4.4, the browser is WebKit-based.
 (The Ripple simulator, which uses the installed version of Chrome, behaves more like Android 4.4.)
 Some WebKit browser behavior is different.
 For example, WebKit browsers don’t provide consistent support for [vw and vh units](http://caniuse.com/#feat=viewport-units), which are useful when designing a responsive UI.

-  >**Tip:**
-  Use the merges folder in your project to handle platform differences that can’t be coded in a more generic fashion.
+  >**Tip**: Use the merges folder in your project to handle platform differences that can’t be coded in a more generic fashion.

 ## <a id="Native"></a>Add native features (plugins)